ashwanth1109/CheckersApp/README.md

 (2) isItKing - set to true if checker reaches the end of the board and becomes a king piece

-(3) diagonals array - which will store the 4 diagonal squares of each checker for that turn
+(3) diagonals array - which will store the 4 diagonal objects (TL, TR, BL, BR) of each checker for that turn

 ```javascript
 //-----Checker CLASS-----//